 - online purchases

-This data is analyzed and integrated into a bigger context in order to amplify business operation and make it as effective as possible.
+This data is analyzed and integrated into a bigger context to amplify business operation and make it as effective as possible.

-There are many terms that sound the same, but they are different in reality.
+Many terms sound the same, but they are different in reality.
 In case you are confused about what is the difference between data science, analytics, and analysis, it's easy to distinguish:

 - The data analysis primarily focuses on processes and functions